BIGJ42/TwoUI/README.md

 ### 1. Patch your `boot.img` with Magisk

-To enable Magisk and root access, you need to patch your device's `boot.img`:
+To enable Magisk (and so OneUI features) and root access, you need to patch your device's `boot.img`:

 1. Download the `boot.img` file from your current ROM or device firmware.
 2. Transfer the `boot.img` to your device.